StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 # The Solution
 My plan was to create a set of objects to communicate with one another.
 How this would work exactly was unclear to me because, looking at the spaghetti code, it was hard for me to determine the discrete parts of the graph.
 For example, what lines of code were just used to draw the x-axis?
 Was this code vital to other elements?

 The code as it was, was functional programming.
 A series of functions were called in an exact order, and it _had_ to be that order or the code would break.
 However, if I had used an object oriented approach I could have had objects talk to one another via public interfaces (a prototype's methods that I allowed other objects to call).
-This would have allowed an object to use it's own private methods as it saw fit and would not require code to in an exact order.
+This would have allowed an object to use its own private methods as it saw fit and would not require code to in an exact order.

 # Organizing the Spaghetti
 Before I could begin designing my objects and how they interacted I needed to separate all the spaghetti into functions.
 Doing this helped me get a better sense of the chart's discrete parts; that is, this function was needed only to perform this one action.